 Reception Rooms: 4

 Manor House Farm is a beautiful Grade II listed Georgian family home that is primly located in the heart of the picturesque village of Overton.
-A former farmstead to the adjoining expanse of rolling countryside, the farmhouse is the last of the buildings to be sold and converted by the vendors who have been in residence since the 1950s and includes an approximate 2 acre paddock and garage block that could be converted into stables for those with equestrian interests.
+A former farmstead to the adjoining expanse of rolling countryside, the farmhouse is the last of the buildings to be sold and converted by the vendors who have been in residence since the 1950s and includes an approximate 1.5 acre paddock and garage block that could be converted into stables for the with equestrian interests.
 Now presenting a unique opportunity for a discerning purchaser to restore this historic home to its former glory, the property is rich in fine period features with a well balanced exterior and original sash windows typical of Georgian architecture.
 There is an enclosed lawn area to the front and private driveway that leads to a courtyard and garage block, with ample private parking for several vehicles.
-It is from here the approximate 2 acre paddock can be accessed, backing on to a further expanse of far reaching farmland.
+It is from here the approximate 1.5 acre paddock can be accessed.
+(1/9/2018 – A separate visible parcel of land at the rear of the paddock is currently being applied for Planning Permission for one detached residential dwelling).
 Whilst the accommodation is in need of renovations and modernisation, the foundations are in place to create a stunning family home that is set out over three floors, with a potential of 6 bedrooms.
 Furthermore, there is a detached stone outbuilding at the front that is currently utilised as a useful store however could be converted for use of an annexe , subject to relevant planning consents.

 Overton offers the community a quieter pace of life, surrounded by local countryside yet it does not comprise on accessibility to the nearby City of Lancaster or the M6, both within 5 miles of the village.
 The local primary school is well regarded and is a stones throw away from the doorstep of Manor House Farm.
 It is also within the catchment area for the renowned Lancaster Boys & Girls Grammar Schools.
 Overton also benefits from a church and village hall, whilst nearby Heysham provides a wealth of practical everyday amenities.